REPORT A CONCERN

 Generally, BaseballSoftballUK is not able to accept DBS disclosure certificates from other organisations.
 DBS checks are not currently transferable unless the individual is signed up to the update service and the original DBS check that was carried out checked the same information as BaseballSoftballUK would check.
 Please talk to us to see if we can accept your check carried out by another party.

-For further information visit the governments DBS website and read our DBS Guidance for Clubs (in the section below).
+For further information, visit the Government's DBS website and read our DBS Guidance for Clubs (in the section below).

 DBS Documentation